dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 I believe that the breadth of this list is one of the main reasons why scaling is so hard.
 People look at any one particular problem and declares it minor.
 Unfortunately they all eat from the same pool and each second lost is worse than the previous one.
+The lack of mitigation means that full effects of scaling are felt.
+Sometimes they combine exponentially and when the effects are finally felt it can sometimes be very difficult to recover.
 The proverbial boiling frog.

-The items on the list can combine together to create e.g. large amounts of bugs or very slow pipelines.
+The items on the list can combine together to create e.g. large amounts of bugs, very slow pipelines or a lot of questions.

 - More people -> more meetings (and more coordination in general)
 - More people -> more code